oriadam/hagigim/README.md

 **Notes:**

+* Before uploading the DOCX files to Google Drive folder make sure to check automatic conversion of DOCX files to Google Drive files.
 * Requires PHP 5.5 or higher
 * JSON files must be strict - meaning **no comments, no ending commas**.
 * Doc files must have view permission to the Google user, and must be in Google-Doc format (not Word).